chrisroadmap/chrisroadmap.github.io/_pages/about.md

 I am also interested in understanding the Earth's energy budget and radiative forcing.

 Over the years I've become involved in a broad spectrum of climate research and enjoy continuing to collaborate in diverse topics.
+I'm always looking for interesting distractions from my day job.
 Please reach out if you are interested in working together.